hemidactylus/stragollum/ARCHITECTURE.md

 6. [X] Add an actually-working `Request` method to the APICommander, which sends a POST request to the URL and returns the response (if successful).
 This may require new dependencies to handle http requests.
 7. [X] Work on the `ListCollectionNames` method of `Database`
 8. [X] Add an integration test that simply creates a client->database and runs ListCollectionNames on a real, actual database.
+9. [X] Prepare, in a separate source file, the `CollectionDefinition` type (in the future, special constructors and helpers will also be there)
+10. [ ] Add the `Database.CreateCollection` method as described in the specs.